mdy/melody/README.md

 That's it, for now.
 Subsequent building and testing can be done via standard Go toolchain.

+## Project layout

+Melody integrates with the standard $GOPATH layout that you've been using, you just need to add `Melody.{toml|lock}` files at the root of your project:

+    $GOPATH/src/path/to/project
+    ├── Melody.lock
+    ├── Melody.toml
+    ├── main.go
+    └── ...

 ### Melody.toml

 Both configuration and lockfile are in [TOML][toml] configuration format.
 Please take a look at [`Melody.toml`][example-config] for this repository for an example with inline documentation on how to get started.